s1155003185/VCCProjectGeneratorVSCodeExtension/README.md

     In Generation mode, Generator will search files with suffix *_property.hpp to create Class, Property Accessor etc. Detail: Generation Rule.

 ActionTypeDirectory, ExceptionTypeDirectory, ManagerTypeDirectory, ObjectTypeDirectory
+    Mandatory.
     The location to export action_type.hpp, exception_type.hpp, manager_type.hpp, object_type.hpp
     All are used to export to interface.
 Cannot delete those files. action_type may be moved to External/VCC/Form/Action/ in the future such that action can be optional.

+ApplicationDirectoryHpp, ApplicationDirectoryCpp
+    Optional.
+Empty for no generation.
+    In Generation mode, application.hpp and application.cpp are generated here.

+FormDirectoryHpp, FormDirectoryCpp
+    Optional.
+Empty then follow ObjectDirectoryHpp, ObjectDirectoryCpp.
+    In Generation mode, form files are generated here.

 ObjectDirectoryHpp, ObjectDirectoryCpp
+    Optional.
+Empty for no generation.
     In Generation mode, class files are generated here.

 PropertyAccessorDirectoryHpp, PropertyAccessorDirectoryCpp
+    Optional.
+Empty for no generation.
     In Generation mode, Property Accessor files are generated here.

 ObjectFactoryDirectoryHpp, ObjectFactoryDirectoryCpp
+    Optional.
+Empty for no generation.
     In Generation mode, Object Factory file is generated here.

 PropertyAccessorFactoryDirectoryHpp, PropertyAccessorFactoryDirectoryCpp
+    Optional.
+Empty for no generation.
     In Generation mode, Property Accessor Factory file is generated here.

 Plugins